ThatSportsGamer/live-nhl-scores-for-stream-deck/README.md

 1. Download the latest **`Live NHL Scores.streamDeckPlugin`** from the [Releases](../../releases) page
 2. Double-click the file — Stream Deck will install it automatically
-3. The plugin will appear in the Stream Deck action picker under **Live Sports Scores**
+3. The plugin will appear in the Stream Deck action picker under **Live NHL Scores**

 ---